dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/api-v2/gravsearch.md

 The main resources that have been filtered out due to insufficient permissions are represented by the placeholder `ForbiddenResource`.
 This placeholder stands for a main resource that cannot be returned, nevertheless it informs the client that such a resource exists.
 This is necessary for a consistent behaviour when doing paging.

+## Inference

+Gravsearch queries support a subset of RDFS reasoning (see @ref:[Inference](../../../03-apis/api-v2/query-language.md#inference) in the API documentation on Gravsearch).
+This is implemented as follows:

+When the non-triplestore-specific version of a SPARQL query is generated, statements that do not need inference are marked with the virtual named graph `<http://www.knora.org/explicit>`.

+When the triplestore-specific version of the query is generated:

+- If the triplestore is GraphDB, `SparqlTransformer.transformKnoraExplicitToGraphDBExplicit` changes statements with the virtual graph `<http://www.knora.org/explicit>` so that they are marked with the GraphDB-specific graph `<http://www.ontotext.com/explicit>`, and leaves other statements unchanged.

+- If Knora is not using the triplestore's inference (e.g. with Fuseki), `SparqlTransformer.expandStatementForNoInference` removes `<http://www.knora.org/explicit>`, and expands unmarked statements using `rdfs:subClassOf*` and `rdfs:subPropertyOf*`.

+Gravsearch also provides some virtual properties, which take advantage of forward-chaining inference as an optimisation if the triplestore provides it.
+For example, the virtual property `knora-api:standoffTagHasStartAncestor` is equivalent to `knora-base:standoffTagHasStartParent*`, but with GraphDB it is implemented using a custom inference rule (in `KnoraRules.pie`) and is therefore more efficient.
+If Knora is not using the triplestore's inference, `SparqlTransformer.transformStatementInWhereForNoInference` replaces `knora-api:standoffTagHasStartAncestor` with `knora-base:standoffTagHasStartParent*`.